 Prior to a worker making a disclosure or reporting a concern to any external person or body, NORA would encourage the worker to seek advice from the Whistleblowing Officer, who can explain what is required prior to making such a disclosure (e.g. in the case of a disclosure to be made to a Prescribed Person, the worker should reasonably believe that information about a relevant wrongdoing is substantially true prior to making such a disclosure).
-There is no requirement for a worker to believe information about a relevant wrongdoing is substantially true where the disclosure made is an internal one (i.e. to NORA).
+There is no requirement for a worker to believe information about a relevant wrongdoing is substantial about a relevant wrongdoing is substantially true prior to making such a disclosure).
+There is no requirement for a make is an internal one (i.e. to NORA).